jared-nishikawa/after-hours/functions/wrappers/README.md

     return smart_wrapper

 # This passes "/secret" as an argument to shiny
-# The return value from route should be a function
+# The return value from shiny should be a function
 # Whatever function is returned, the function "secret" is passed as an argument
 # The result is the wrapped function
 @shiny("/secret")